-The College will normally utilize the concept of progressive disciplinary action when addressing infractions and/or performance issues of non-probationary employees.
+The College will normally utilize the concept of progressive discipline action when addressing infractions and/or performance issues of non-probationary employees.
 However, depending on the seriousness of the infraction as determined by the College in its sole discretion, disciplinary steps may be bypassed and immediate written reprimand, suspension, or dismissal may result.

-Probationary employees do not have the right to appeal dismissal.
+Probationary employees do not have the right to appeal dismissal or other disciplinary action.